 Dr. von Rosenvinge served as a Staff Physician in the US Air Force from 2002 to 2006.
 During this time he also served as an Assistant Professor at the F. Edward Hebert School of Medicine, Uniformed Services University of the Health Sciences, Bethesda, Maryland, and was deployed twice in support of Operations Iraqi Freedom and Enduring Freedom, earning him numerous military honors.
 After finishing his military service, Dr. von Rosenvinge completed his fellowship training in Gastroenterology & Hepatology at the University of Maryland School of Medicine, Baltimore, and the National Institutes of Health, Bethesda, Maryland.
 Dr. von Rosenvinge joined the faculty of the University of Maryland School of Medicine and Baltimore VA Medical Center in July 2009.

-Dr. von Rosenvinge's research and clinical interests include Clostridium difficile infection, the gastrointestinal microbiome, fecal microbiota transplantation, and improving colorectal cancer screening.
+Dr. von Rosenvinge's research and clinical interests include Clostridioides difficile infection, the gastrointestinal microbiome, fecal microbiota transplantation, and improving colorectal cancer screening.

 von Rosenvinge EC, Sang Y, White JR, Maddox C, Blanchard T, Fricke WF.
 Immune status, antibiotic medication and pH are associated with changes in the stomach fluid microbiota.
 ISME Journal.
 2013 Jul;7(7):1354-66.